Manta-Network/docs/docs/collator/SetupAndRun/keys.md

 Although the screenshot shows a connected dolphin node, the procedure is identical when connected to the Calamari Network
 :::
 :::note
-Your node may show the following log line until the `set_keys` extrinsic is included in a block<br/>
+Your node may show the following log line until the first session change after the `set_keys` extrinsic is included in a block <br/>
 `2022-07-19 17:24:18 [Parachain] 🔏 No Nimbus keys available.
-We will not be able to author.`
+We will not be able to author.`<br/>
+This can take up to **6 hours**.
 :::
    - In the first (dropdown) box, labelled "selected state query", select `session`.
    - In the second (dropdown) box, select `nextKeys(AccountId32): Option<CalamariRuntimeOpaqueSessionKeys>`.